Monkeystation/photanol-com/src/pages/index.md

     - text: "Fresh off the press in September 2020: We are live at our first Industrial Pilot plant in Delfzijl.
 Cyanobacteria have been set free across thousands of meters of tubing laid out in a controlled greenhouse optimised for process development.
-Sunlight powering the bacteria’s productive magic.
 All with big thanks to funding from four new investors and H2020 Project RePLAy. "
       year: "2020"
-      title: First demonstration plant
+      title: Industrial Pilot Plant
       icon: /img/roadmap_construction.png
       image: /img/7-demo-plant-starts-production.jpg
     - text: With Renolit joining the Photanol journey, we can bring circular